nightscout/nightscout.github.io/docs/troubleshoot/atlas.md

 <img src="../img/TShoot16.png" style="zoom:80%;" >

-- Restart all dynos in Heroku
+- Restart all dynos if using Heroku

 </br>